FAQ

 Yes.
 That’s the point.

-Prototypes are working software you can test with real users to get meaningful feedback.
-You’ll see how users interact with your idea, whether the workflow makes sense, and what needs adjustment before moving to production.
+MVPs are working software you can test with real users to get meaningful feedback.
+You’ll see how users interact with your product, whether the workflow makes sense, and what needs adjustment before moving to production.
+Many businesses launch their MVP as a first version and start generating revenue while they develop the full product with their development team.

 You saved €30,000-€100,000 by learning early that the idea needs adjustment or shouldn’t move forward.
-You can either pivot the idea and prototype again with changes, or kill it and redirect resources to something more viable.
+You can either pivot and create a new MVP with changes, or redirect your resources to something more viable.

 After an initial conversation, we’ll recommend the tier that makes sense for your project.